Trump’s quest to end the Affordable Care Act arrives at Supreme Court

 But last term, the court in two cases embraced the concept that when the court finds an unconstitutional element in a statute, it must look carefully at whether the rest of it can be severed and remain in place.

-Roberts wrote one such opinion and Justice Brett M. Kavanaugh, one of Trump’s two other appointees to the court, wrote the other.
+Roberts wrote one such opinion, and Justice Brett M. Kavanaugh, one of Trump’s two other appointees to the court, wrote the other.

 “Constitutional litigation is not a game of gotcha against Congress, where litigants can ride a discrete constitutional flaw in a statute to take down the whole, otherwise constitutional statute,” Kavanaugh wrote.